klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.contract.md

 myContract.call(options, 'methodName', [param1 [, param2 [, ...]]])
 ```

-Will call a "constant" method and execute its smart contract method in the Klaytn Virtual Machine without sending any transaction.
+Will call a constant method and execute its smart contract method in the Klaytn Virtual Machine without sending any transaction.
 Note that calling cannot alter the smart contract state.

 **NOTE** `myContract.call` is supported since caver-js [v1.6.1](https://www.npmjs.com/package/caver-js/v/1.6.1).